The 25 Best Ways to Score a Promotion

 How to scale the career ladder at lightning speed.

-To ensure that you’re part of the former, we’ve compiled the ultimate 25 tenets of moving up at work.
+To ensure that you’re part of the former, we’ve compiled the ultimate 25 tenets of how to get ahead at work.
 So read on, take advantage of them, and rise so fast you get a nose bleed!
 And for more amazing career advice, check out the 40 Best Ways to Jumpstart Your Career.

 Show up right

 If this sounds basic, it’s because it is.
 Arrive at work well-rested and looking polished.
 All that involves is getting your eight hours and waking up with enough time.
 Every interaction you have in the workplace will reflect upon you, and you can easily dial up the positivity of those interactions by ensuring that you’re not offensive to the eye or the nose.
+This one isn’t just about how to get ahead at work—it’s about how to get ahead in life, too.
 And for some advice on what not to do at work, check out these 40 Things No One Should Ever Say at Work.

 Know your strengths—and own them